Skip to main content

 • Configure firewall rules to restrict access sources

-• Regularly update the database version and security patches
+• Regularly update database versions and security patches

 CREATE TABLE persons (